jay1999ke/autoSense/README.md

 F3 = F1 * F2

-If a autoTensor, that requires a gradient, is used to compose a child autoTensor then the child autoTensor also requires a gradient.
+If an autoTensor, that requires a gradient, is used to compose a child autoTensor then the child autoTensor also requires a gradient.
 In our example, F1, F2 and F3 all requires gradients by this property.
 For all functions that are composed of autoTensors that require gradients, a vjp is assigned to the reverse computational graph node.
 This vjp with the gradient of child autoTensor is used to obtain the gradient of a given function with respect to parent autoTensor.